 - Storage Blob Data Owner: Full access to Azure Storage blob containers and data.

 - Storage Blob Data Contributor: Read, write, and delete Azure Storage containers and blobs.

 - Storage Blob Data Reader: Read and list Azure Storage containers and blobs.

 The Owner, Contributor, and Storage Account Contributor roles grant account key access.

-When Storage Explorer sees a self-signed or untrusted certificate, it no longer knows whether the received HTTPS message has been altered.
-If you have a copy of the self-signed certificate, you can instruct Storage Explorer to trust it by following these steps:
+If you have a copy of the self-signed certificates, you can instruct Storage Explorer to trust them by following these steps: